Innovative Chemistry: Arkema's R&D strategy

 This heavily application - and customer - oriented R&D is regularly rewarded.
-In January 2018, and for the seventh year in a row, Arkema joined the 2017 top 100 Global Innovators from Clarivate Analytics.
+For seven years, Arkema joined the top 100 Global Innovators from Clarivate Analytics.

 Arkema group R&D key figures

-Serving the Business Units and Arkema's customers, these thirteen centers are strategically located across the globe, near production hubs and markets: seven in France, three in the United States, two in china and one in Japan.
+Serving the Business Units and Arkema's customers, these thirteen centers are strategically located across the globe, near production hubs and markets: seven in France, four in the United States, two in China, one in South Korea and one in Japan.

 The incubator: enhancing high-potential innovations